 What is a sourdough starter?

-To simply put it, it is a natural process that allows you to capture the wild yeast that is in your environment though this fermentation process.
+To simply put it, it is a natural process that allows you to capture the wild yeast that is in your environment through this fermentation process.
 You can use a starter in place of anything you would use yeast for.
-Pancakes, breads, cinnamon rolls, waffles, donuts etc.
+Pancakes, bread, cinnamon rolls, waffles, donuts, etc.

 How do I know my starter is ready to be used?